cavaunpeu/simsim/README.md

 ## What is simsim?

-simsim is a framework for (sim)ple (sim)ulation of generalized, discrete-time dynamical systems.
+simsim is a framework for (sim)ple (sim)ulation of generalized, discrete-time dynamical systems written in pure Rust.
 A user implements a system, a state transition function, and a specification of the data they'd like to record, and simsim runs this simulation—and structures its results—in a straightforward manner.

 ## How do I implement a simulation?